Single-Family New Construction Program

 3. The homes purchased MUST be one of the participating properties in this program.
 The list of approved properties is attached.
 The purchase price of the home can’t exceed the listed sales price.

-4. You must be prepared to close on the home at the time required by the seller after issuance of a certificate of occupancy (in no case can closing occur after June 30, 2013).
+4. You must be prepared to close on the home at the time required by the seller after issuance of a certificate of occupancy.

-5. If you are approved for the program and agree to purchase one of the participating properties, the program will pay 25% of the purchase price of the home at the closing.
+5. If you are approved for the program and agree to purchase one of the participating properties, the program will pay 22.5 percent of the purchase price of the home at the closing.

 7. The home must be your primary residence during the five-year period.